Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool queries multiple notebooks and returns aggregated answers with per-notebook citations, distinguishing it from single-notebook query tools like notebook_query.
+The description clearly states the tool queries multiple notebooks and returns aggregated answers with per-notebook citations.
+It specifies three distinct selection methods (by name, tags, or all notebooks), which distinguishes it from the sibling 'notebook_query' that likely targets a single notebook.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.